Comau: Growth and expansion

 In 1984, Comau Productivity Systems Inc. was formed.

 It started the development of commercial and industrial activities in North America.
 Comau Finanziaria S.p.A. gained a majority interest in Italtech S.p.A.

 The following year, it acquired Berto Lamet, a sheet metal die producer, and U.T.S., which specialized in product and process engineering.
-Berto Lamet then took over TEA, an injection molds manufacturer and, in 1990, it took over the Spanish company, Mecaner S.A., which specialized in producing sheet metal dies.
+Berto Lamet then took over TEA, an injection molding manufacturer, and, in 1990, it took over the Spanish company, Mecaner S.A., which specialized in producing sheet metal dies.

 In 1995, the company grew throughout South America, Europe, North America, and Asia.
 Comau do Brasil Ind e Com.
 Ltda and Comau Argentina S.A. were launched with all Comau Business Units joining the Mercosur market.
 In Germany, Comau Deutschland GmbH was established.

 The following year, a French branch was formed.

 That year the company officially changed its name to Comau S.p.A.

 In 1997, the company gained a majority interest in Geico S.p.A., a producer of painting systems within the automotive industry.
 Comau India Pvt.
 Ltd. in Pune was set up as the company's headquarters in Southeast Asia.
 Comau Poland Sp.z.o.o., a production plant for sheet metal dies, began operation in Tychy and, later that year, began offering maintenance services as well.
 In the same year, Comau Service was launched to provide full maintenance services to customers worldwide.

 In 1999, Comau took over the French company Sciaky S.A., a producer of body systems and welding guns, which was renamed Comau Sciaky S.A.
-Also that year, Comau S.p.A. gained a majority interest in Renault Automation S.A. of France, a company specializing in engineering, metal cutting, mechanical assembly and body final assembly.
+Also that year, Comau S.p.A. gained a majority interest in Renault Automation S.A. of France, a company specializing in engineering, metal cutting, mechanical assembly, and body final assembly.
 In the same year, Fiat S.p.A. acquired Progressive Tool and Industries Co.
-(PICO), a U.S. company experienced in body systems manufacturing, and was subsequently renamed Comau Pico.
+(PICO), a U.S. company experienced in body systems manufacturing, and it was subsequently renamed Comau PICO.
 In the UK, the Pico Estil in Luton became Comau Estil; in South Africa, Aims in Uitenhage was renamed Comau South Africa Pty.
 Ltd.

-In 2000, Comau Automotive Equipment Colt., was opened in Shanghai, Comau Belgium N.V. was established to develop maintenance services in Northern Europe and Comau Systems Services S.L. began operations in Madrid.
+In 2000, Comau (Shanghai) Automotive Equipment Co.
+Ltd. was opened in Kangqiao (Pudong) by Michele Straniero supported by the group CEO Dr. Piero Maritano, Comau Belgium N.V. was established to develop maintenance services in Northern Europe and Comau Systems Services S.L. began operations in Madrid.

 The next year, Comau S.p.A. acquired two companies in automotive product and process engineering and industrialization, Germann-Intec GmbH and Team Resources Romania, which became Comau România S.A.
 Comau Australia opens in Adelaide in 2001.